-The emphasis will be to start simple, and to keep it stable, extensible, and backwardly compatible.
-It is intended to expand the schema and develop it further over time.
-It will be possible for individual companies to customize it and extend the schema for their own more sophisticated needs, but the core data standard for exchanging information between parties will constitute the minimum set of requirements possible.
+The schema is designed to be simple, to be kept stable, extensible, and backwardly compatible.
+The schema will expand and be developed further over time.
+Individual companies can customize it and extend the schema for their own more sophisticated needs.